 Throughout the legal process, your attorney will be there for you, answering your questions and providing the information you need.
 When you choose a personal injury lawyer from Kapuza Lighty, PLLC, you will benefit from our depth of knowledge and experience.
 We aren’t afraid to take on the biggest insurance companies, even if that means taking your case to court.

-Talk to a Loss of Consortium Attorney in Washington State Today
+Talk to a Loss of Consortium Claim Attorney in Washington State Today

 No settlement or jury award can restore what you’ve lost.
 However, pursuing a legal claim helps you get justice for the harm done to your loved one and hold the at-fault party accountable for their actions.

 At Kapuza Lighty, PLLC, we understand what you’re going through.
 You do not have to face this struggle alone.
 We provide compassionate legal representation and work tirelessly to help you recover the damages you deserve.
-To discuss pursuing a Washington loss of consortium claim, contact us online today to learn more.
+To discuss pursuing a Washington lack of consortium claim, contact us online today or call (509) 866-4166 to learn more.